rks101/jee/README.md

 ## IIT-JEE timeline over the years

+The IIT story began in May 1950 when the first institution was establish at Kharagpur, West Bengal, at the site of the former Hijli Detention Camp.
+That site is still visible at campus main building pictures.
+IIT Kharagpur (IIT KGP) was formally inaugurated as an IIT on August 18, 1951.
+Subsequently, in the next 10 years, four more IITs came up.
+IIT Bombay was established in 1958, IIT Madras and IIT Kanpur in 1959, and IIT Delhi in 1961.
+IIT Guwahati came up in 1994.

 **1961 –to- 1989**: IIT-JEE examination used to have three question papers - one each in Physics, Chemistry, and Mathematics (PCM) of 3 hours each.
 The examination pattern was subjective and was conducted over three separate days.
 Initially, it was known as the Common Entrance Exam (CEE).

 **1990 -to- 2003**: IIT-JEE had two stages: JEE Screening and JEE Mains.
 The JEE Screening exam was an objective (MCQ) paper, a prerequisite for appearing in JEE Mains, which was a subjective paper as earlier.
 So far, from the 1960s to 2003, the examination to enter IITs was pen-and-paper-based.